Tommy Lucchese: Early life

-Lucchese was born on December 1, 1899, to Baldassarre and Francesca Lucchese in Palermo, Sicily.
+Gaetano Lucchese was born on December 1, 1899, to Baldassarre and Francesca Lucchese in Palermo, Sicily.
 The surname "Lucchese" suggests family origins from the Sicilian city of Lucca Sicula.
 In early 1911, the Lucchese family emigrated to the United States, settling in Manhattan's Italian neighborhood of East Harlem.
+The family first lived in a building at 213 East 106th Street before moving to 316 East 118th Street; both buildings were in the Italian East Harlem neighborhood.

 Lucchese's father worked hauling cement.
-Lucchese worked in a machine shop until 1915, when an industrial accident amputated his right thumb and forefinger.
+As a teen Lucchese worked in a machine shop until 1915, when an industrial accident amputated his right thumb and forefinger.
+In the early 1930s, Lucchese along with his family moved to an apartment at 100-18 Northern Boulevard in Corona, Queens, the area known as the "Little Italy of Queens".